Stability theory of game-theoretic group feature explanations for machine learning models: Numerical examples

-We then compute the (empirical) marginal two-step Shapley explanations for each predictor for Catboost model given partition $\cP_8$.
-To accomplish this, we use the empirical game defined in \eqref{empmarggame} with a background dataset $\bar{D}_X$, which is constructed by randomly drawing $500$ samples from $D_{train}$.
-We note that the complexity of these explanations is $O(2^{12}\cdot |\bar{D}_X|)$; compare with $2^{20} \cdot |\bar{D}_X|$ for the Shapley value.
-We then compute the sums of explanations over each group to obtain the contributions of the groups themselves.
-Recall from \S\ref{sec::qp_prop} that the group sums are equal to the quotient Shapley values in view of the \eqref{quotientgame} property.
-Since groups are still weakly dependent, the quotient Shapley are only crude approximants of conditional quotient Shapley values.
+We then compute the (global) empirical marginal Owen explanations of the population minimizer $f_*(x)$, the values $\beta_i(f_*,\vhat^{\ME})=\|Ow_i(X;\vhat^{\ME},\cP^{(8)},f_*)\|_{L^2(\P)}$, $i \in N$, which are depicted in Figure \ref{fig::expl_norms_credit_}.
+To accomplish this, we use the empirical game defined in \eqref{empmarggame} with a background dataset $\bar{D}_X:=D_{train}$.
+To compute the explanations of the population minimizer, given the dimensions of the background dataset, we use the fast, exact algorithm introduced in Filom et al. \cite{FilomTBMarg}, which is designed specifically for the computation of empirical marginal coalitional values of CatBoost ensembles.

+We then compute the sums of explanations over each group (the trivial group explainations introduced in Definition \ref{def::coalexpl}) to obtain the global contributions of the groups themselves, that is, the values $\beta_j^{\cP^{(8)}}(f_*,\vhat^{\ME})=\|Ow_{S_j}(X;\vhat^{\ME},\cP^{(8)},f_*)\|_{L^2(\P)}$, $S_j \in \cP^{(8)}$, which are depicted in Figure \ref{fig::expl_norms_credit_}.
+Recall from \S\ref{sec::qp_prop} that the group sums are equal to the quotient Shapley values in view of \eqref{quotientgame}.
+Since groups are not fully independent, the quotient marginal Shapley values are only crude approximants of the conditional ones.

-To observe the splits, it is sufficient to compare the contributions of highly dependent predictors that form the coalition with that of the coalition itself as well as with contributions of independent (or almost independent) predictors that form singletons and whose marginal explanations according to Proposition \ref{prop::unifcoalexpl}, are equal to (or approximate well) the corresponding conditional ones.
+To observe the splits, it is sufficient to compare the contributions of highly dependent predictors that form the coalition with that of the coalition itself as well as with contributions of independent (or almost independent) predictors that form singletons and whose marginal explanations, according to Proposition \ref{prop::unifcoalexpl}, are equal to (or approximate well) the corresponding conditional ones.